What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 quantitation

-Whole raw materials,shredded raw materials: essential oil - not less than 0.1%.
+Whole raw materialscrushed raw materials: essential oil – not less than 0.1%.

 Essential oil.

-In accordance with the requirements of the General Pharmacopoeia Monograph "Determination of the content of essential oil in medicinal plant raw materials and medicinal herbal preparations" (method 2, weighed portion of 30.0 g of raw material, crushed to a particle size of 1 3 cm, distillation time - 4 hours, after distillation, the cooling of the refrigerator is stopped so that the crystallized part of the essential oil on the walls of the refrigerator melts and sinks into the receiver).
+In accordance with the requirements of the General Pharmacopoeia Monograph “Determination of essential oil content in medicinal plant raw materials and medicinal herbal preparations” (method 2, sample 30.0 g of raw material, crushed to particle size 1 3 cm, distillation time - 4 hours, after distillation the cooling of the refrigerator is stopped so that the crystallized part of the essential oil on the walls of the refrigerator melts and falls into the receiver).

 Packaging, labeling and transportation

-In accordance with the requirements of the General Pharmacopoeia Monograph "Packaging, labeling and transportation of medicinal plants and herbal medicinal products."
+In accordance with the requirements of the General Pharmacopoeia Monograph “Packaging, labeling and transportation of medicinal herbal raw materials and medicinal herbal preparations.”

 Storage

-In accordance with the requirements of the General Pharmacopoeia Monograph “Storage of medicinal plant materials and herbal medicinal products”.
+In accordance with the requirements of the General Pharmacopoeia Monograph “Storage of medicinal plant raw materials and medicinal herbal preparations”.